Auzzy/pyinq/docs/src/source/bettertests.rst

         def test2():
                 assert_true(True)

 You'll notice that :func:`setup_default_suite` is not told which suite to setup.
-This indicates it should set up the deafult suite.
-So when the default suite is run, this fixture will be run before the rest of the suite.
-And when "suite1" is run, :func:`setup_suite1` will serve as the suite's setup fixture.
+This indicates it should setup the deafult suite.
+Thus, :func:`setup_default_suite` is the default suite's "before" fixture, and :func:`setup_suite1` is the "before" fixture for "suite1".

 Skipping Tests
 --------------